regone7/contest-platform-client/README.md

 15.Theme Toggling Button for changing themes from light to dark / dark to light.

-16.All contest winner in home page.
+16.Contest winner list in home page.